UK to allow restricted role for Huawei in shaping 5G network | DW | 28.01.2020

 The British government on Tuesday said the Chinese tech company Huawei would be allowed to participate in developing the country's high-speed wireless 5G network, but that it would be excluded from "core" parts of the system.

-Under the provisions, Huawei would be excluded from all safety-related and critical networks, as well as from sensitive locations such as nuclear sites and military bases.
+Under the provisions, the government said Huawei and other "high risk vendors" would be excluded from all safety-related and critical networks, as well as from sensitive locations such as nuclear sites and military bases.

 Read more: Huawei and 5G — it's a minefield